These Artists Took Us Inside A Dollhouse So We Could Reclaim Our Good Ol’ Playing Days

 Around two weeks.

-What was your vision like while conceptualizing the installation?
+What was your vision when you began conceptualizing the installation?

 We kept in mind the space we were offered and accordingly used our elements to make it look like an abandoned doll-house.
 The idea is to make viewers re-visit their childhood memories while reflecting on their present mindset.
 We want to provoke people so that they reclaim their play-time, be a child again, and pamper themselves with some childish activities.
 Because, why not?